A belated happy birthday to Raymond Poulidor, who was born on April, 15 1936, and died on November 13, 2019.

 Many viewed this incident as being extremely impactful to Poulidor’s career, who struggled with pain from that day onward, although he still managed to claim a spot on the podium during the 1974 and 1976 Tour de France.

 Poulidor retired from racing after the 1977 season.

-Since then, he has written several biographies, was made a Chevalier de la Légion d’honneur and has worked in public relations for one of the subsidiary sponsors during the Tour de France.
+Since then, he has written several biographies, was made a Chevalier de la Légion d’honneur and has worked in public relations for one of the subsidiary sponsors of the Tour de France.
 He also has a bicycle brand in his name, which are made in Loire region of France.

 You must be logged in to post a comment.